 Zielsetzung und Themenschwerpunkte (Objectives and Key Themes)

-- The influence of internal and external sources of involvement (motivation) on the nature and extent of web searches
+- Role of internal and external sources of involvement (motivation) in shaping search behavior.

 Zusammenfassung der Kapitel (Chapter Summaries)